Reading BOOKS AT SCHOOL AND READING At Home

 - 0 – 3.9

 - 0 – 5.9

 Most children will be provided with a ZPD range that will span across a wide variety of books.
-A child’s ZPD range could change during the year depending on their ‘Star Reading’ assessment which will be undertaken every half term.
-Every pupil has been given a sticker in their reading record with their individual login to the scheme and their ZPD for that term.
+A child’s ZPD range could change during the year depending on their ‘Star Reading’ assessment which will be undertaken every half term (or as needed).
+Every pupil has a sticker in their reading record with their individual login to Accelerated and their ZPD for that term.